tkn-tub/NN_molecular_communications/Section_III_B_synchronizer/README.md

 ## Features

-- **ML-based solution to synchronization in molecular communication:** We tackle the problem of synchronization in a changing environment with the application of Machine Learning and present an RL-based synchronizer for the Media Modulation MC testbed in [^2].
+- **ML-based solution to synchronization in molecular communication:** We tackle the problem of synchronization in a changing environment with the application of Machine Learning and present an RL-based synchronizer for the Media Modulation MC testbed <sup>[[2]](#fn2)</sup>.
 The developed RL-agent continually adapts a decoding threshold to detect transmitted synchronization frames.
 - **Comparative evaluation with a filter-based maximum likelihood synchronizer:** We comparatively evaluate the RL-based synchronizer's True Positive Rate, False Positive Rate, and Symbol Time Offset performance versus a filter-based maximum likelihood synchronizer.